Trump Launched A Trade War Against China. Don't Look To Biden To Reverse It

 "If we don't set the rules, we in fact are going to find ourselves with China setting the rules, and that's why we need to organize the world to stop China to stop the corrupt practices that are under way," he said in a 2019 Democratic debate.

 That may be easier said than done.
-Joining with allies to contain Beijing was the impetus for the Obama administration's Trans-Pacific Partnership (TPP), a gargantuan trade deal among 12 Pacific-Rim nations that excluded China.
+Joining with allies to contain Beijing was the impetus for the Obama administration's Trans-Pacific Partnership, a gargantuan trade deal among 12 Pacific-Rim nations that excluded China.

 But the TPP was scrapped by Trump as soon as he took office, and Biden has said he won't support it without significant improvements in labor and environmental safeguards.